Darkvanilla22/FowsniffCTF/README.md

 Let's go ahead and use the one provided to us by the room's creator:

-NOTE: I accidently left the "IP" field unchanged in the code.
+NOTE: I accidently left the "local IP" field unchanged in the code.
 I went ahead and updated that afterwards.
+Also, make sure to enclose quotes around the "local IP", "/bin/bash", and "-i" commands

 ![image](https://user-images.githubusercontent.com/53369798/110760641-e6ee3c80-821c-11eb-972a-c00e31ecfbb1.png)